 Would you rather wrestle with caramelized food stuck to your grill grates or simply brush aside ashy flakes in a matter of minutes?
-If you’re like us, you prefer your cleaning routine to be as quick and painless as possible.
-That’s why the first step of cleaning grill grates is a process called “burn-off,” which reduces food residue to white or gray flakes that’ll practically fall off the grates.
+If you’re like us, you prefer quick and painless in everything, especially cleaning.
+Thus the magic of the “burn-off.”
+This process reduces food residue to white or gray flakes that practically fall off the grates.

-Close the lid and turn all burners to the highest heat setting for about 10–15 minutes.
-When smoke stops flowing from the back of the grill, you’ll know the burn-off process is complete.
-Turn the burners off, disconnect the gas if necessary, and let the grill cool off to a moderate temperature of about 250-300ºF before scraping the residue.
+Begin by closing the lid and turning all burners to the highest heat setting for about 10 to 15 minutes.
+When smoke stops flowing from the back of the grill, you’re done.
+Turn the burners off, disconnect the gas if necessary, and let the grill cool off to a moderate 250°–300°F.

-- Check the burner’s orifice and air shutter for debris, using a bottle brush to clean if necessary.
+- Check each burner’s orifice and air shutter for debris, using a bottle brush to clean, if necessary.

 - Use a paperclip to unclog the tiny ports that run down the burner.

 - If your style of burner has a crossover channel, scrape away any soot with the paperclip (how many clips have you dropped so far?).

 - Pump canned or compressed air through the burner opening to force out ash and debris.